paolahuyo/paolahuyo/README.md

-### Hi there 👋, my name is Paola Huyo
+### Hi there 👋, my name is Paola Huyo 🧏🏻‍♀️
 #### I'm a Front End Developer & Industrial Designer focused on UI/UX.
-I love tech and enjoy designing webs and mobile apps.
+I love tech and enjoy designing webs and mobile apps 💻📱.

 I'm a learner, leader and a really empathic woman.
 Currently I'm participating at Laboratoria Bootcamp in Bogotá, learning JavaScript and React developing collaborative projects with agile methods.